designtech44/Homeless-Atlanta/README.md

-# Homeless-Atlanta
+# The Helping Hand

-Team Name: "Clothed Crumbly Zombies"
+Team Name: "Working volunteers"

 Project Title: The Helping Hand- Help for the Homeless